TonyChouteau/tonychouteau/README.md

 In addition to that, I provide freelance Shopify/WordPress/Custom website development services.

-I'm a student in engineering school, Enssat (Lannion, France). 🎓 \
+I am an engineering student at Enssat (Lannion, France). 🎓 \
 I am passionate about the world of new technologies and have a great curiosity about a wide range of fields.

 I love to start, participate (and sometimes finish 😆) open-source projects in multiple domains. 😇 \